-GROUP CARE FACILITYHOME.
+GROUP HOME.
 A residential facility (such as an orphanage, shelter, crisis center) with support and supervisory personnel that provides temporary room and board, housekeeping, personal care, or rehabilitation services for more than six persons needing emergency or post-incarceration services (but not including those with mental illness who are dangerous to themselves or others).
-A facility licensed by the state (by whatever name it is called, other than "family care home", as defined by this chapter), with support and supervisory personnel that provides room and board, personal care or habilitation services in a family environment for not more than 30 people.